 3,840 by 2,160 pixels

-IPS was specially designed to handle the limitations of the TN panels, which were quite popular in the 1980s.
+IPS or in-plane switching panels were designed to handle the limitations of the TN panels, which were quite popular in the 1980s.
 The limitations included low production of quality color and dependence of strong viewing angle.

 IPS technology involves leveraging liquid crystals by arranging and switching them in a parallel form between the glass substrates to produce rich colors.
 In addition, the panels can shift horizontally to create ultra-wide and better viewing angles as wide as 178 degrees.
 They are certainly incredible when it comes to expansive viewing angles and color performance.

 IPS monitors remains to be among the best display panel of choice for people looking for consistent and accurate color.
 So if you are a CAD engineer, graphic designer, a pro photographer, or video editor you can never go wrong with an IPS monitor.

 The super-wide viewing angles are designed to produce exceptional color even when viewing from different angles without the image shifting in terms of contrast and colors.

 IPS monitors can be categorized into different variations S-IPS (Super In-Plane Switching), H-IPS (Horizontal In-Plane Switching), e-IPS (Enhanced In-Plane Switching) and P-IPS (Performance In-Plane Switching) and PLS (Plane-to-Line Switching).They are all known as IPS-type panels since they are relatively similar with slight differences.
 They all deliver major benefits that come with IPS monitors including super-wide viewing and outstanding color.
 Let’s have a look at the most sought-after features including image quality, response time and refresh rate.